Frequently Asked Questions

 DHA is an omega 3 fatty acid found in foods such as tuna and salmon.
 It's also in breastmilk but the amount depends on what you are eating.
 Not a big fish eater?
 Be sure to talk to your doc about continuing with a DHA supplement.

 Did you know that your baby gets the DHA she needs from you during pregnancy and when you are breastfeeding?
-Since the typical American diet is usually low in DHA, your doctor probably recommended a DHA supplement during pregnancy and breastfeeding (if not, be sure to ask about this!
+Since the typical American diet is usually low in DHA, your doc probably recommended a DHA supplement during pregnancy and breastfeeding (if not, be sure to ask about this!
 Most breastfeeding moms should be taking one).
 Be sure to also eat those food sources with DHA while pregnant and nursing to get it.
 If you are formula feeding, no worries - baby formula will provide DHA to your baby.
 Once your little one is eating solids, look for baby cereals and baby foods with added DHA.

 Breastmilk is best for babies because it offers the nutrition your baby needs.
 But if you decide not to breastfeed, infant formulas provide DHA as well as the essential fatty acids (linolenic acid and alpha-linolenic acid).

-It's important to have continuous conversations with your Doctor about your baby's diet, especially when those solid foods are more a part of their diet and breastmilk/formula naturally decrease.
+It's important to have continuous conversations with your doc about your baby's diet, especially when those solid foods are more a part of their diet and breastmilk/formula naturally decrease.
 Look for baby cereal and baby foods with DHA to help your baby get DHA in their diet.

 You've probably heard about it before but may not know exactly what it is.
 DHA is what we call a fatty acid (or lipid) that can be found in breastmilk and other foods such as fish.
 It's an important part of brain and eye development.
 During your last trimester of pregnancy, you are actually passing it on to your baby and even after she is born, if you are breastfeeding.
 You just need to make sure that you are eating foods rich in DHA (like fish) or continue taking your DHA supplement.
 If you are not breastfeeding, be sure to give her baby formula that has added DHA.